 top of page

-• feldmesterin
+feldmesterin

-Gitele the pious Gabete of Koriv, part 1.
+Gitele the pious gabete of Koriv

-Gitele the pious Gabete
+Gitele the pious gabete

-Gitele the Gabete was not a full-blown Koriver, she came from the nearby shtetl Vonvolits (Vonvolnitse [Wawolnica]).
+Gitele the Gabete was not a full-blown Koriver, she came from the nearby shtetl Vonvolits [Wawolnica].
 There, God preserve us, she was widowed, and came to Koriv to live with one of her daughters.
-Upon her arrival in Koriv she quickly made a name for herself among all the women as a very important tsadikes [righteous woman].
-And she really was a very pious and God-fearing woman, she prayed three times a day, and collectively at that – in the women’s section of the synagogue – and apart from that she was also a great learned woman.
-She had a mountain of thkines of all kinds, for any trouble that may occur, and knew all of them almost by heart.
+Upon her arrival in Koriv she quickly made a name for herself among all the women as a very important tsadikes - a righteous woman.
+And she really was a very pious and God-fearing woman.
+She prayed three times a day – and collectively at that, in the women’s section of the synagogue – and she was also very learned.
+She had a mountain of tkhines (yiddish prayers) of all kinds, for every possible problem, and knew all of them almost by heart.
 She also fasted on Mondays and Thursdays for her whole life.
 She was the only person in Koriv who measured the cemetery.
-The custom of measuring the cemetery

 The procedure of measuring the cemetery was as follows: